open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 \
 **Figure 2.
 Multi-party conversations hosted by a floor manager and a converner agent.**\
 \
 This specification also contains extensions to support the implementation of simultaneous multi-party conversation where multiple users and agents may be listening to the conversation simultaneously and take turns to speak or even speak over one another.
 Figure 2 shows how this might work.
-It extends Figure 1 to show mutliple agents taking part in a conversations simultaneously.
+It extends Figure 1 to show multiple agents taking part in a conversations simultaneously.
 As in Figure 1, the floor manager manages the conversational interaction.
 In a multi-party conversation the floor will optionally invite a 'Convener' agent to the conversation.
-This will be compliant agent but with special privileges.
+This will be a compliant agent but with special privileges.
 Message envelopes that are sent to the floor by an agent are copied to all members present in the current conversation (with the exception of certain private messages discussed later).

-The convener manages which agent has the floor at any given momment via the floor manager.
+The convener manages which agent has the floor at any given moment via the floor manager.
 An in depth description of this approach can be found in [7].
 Support for multi-party conversations is still somewhat experimental.
-Additional features or small changes may be neccessary as the use-cases and patterns for this becomes more mature.
+Additional features or small changes may be necessary as the use-cases and patterns for this becomes more mature.

-The multi-party conversation paradigm is also a promising to give a framework-free agentic framework where autonomous AI agents collaborate using a shared floor to achieve a goal.
+The multi-party conversation paradigm is also promising to give a framework-free agentic framework where autonomous AI agents collaborate using a shared floor to achieve a goal.

 ### 0.5 Discovery